dirkkelly/dirkkelly/brews/amber-ale/_posts/2013-09-15-wasp-attack.md

 1620|added honey
 1621|dropped in the cover, then spilt some when i put it down, very lol. probably got 95% in 1635|added hops
-1640|immersed in bath, sanitized thermometer
+1640|immersed in bath, sanitised thermometer
 1705|the bath is going brilliantly this time, just used the sink, currently at 90 with a few minutes to go, can spare it another 10 minutes to get to 75
-1715|poured out the sanitizer, didn't save it because I'm a wasteful person.
+1715|poured out the sanitiser, didn't save it because I'm a wasteful person.
 1720|need a better strainer
 1740|OG reads 1.120
 1743|stirred batch, remeasured 1.070